 COTA Victoria will distribute the resources widely to community organisations as well as through probate lawyers, funeral homes, hospital social workers, palliative care workers and others engaged in end of life work.

-For more information or to order your FREE copy of the booklet please call
+For more information or to pre-order your FREE copy please call

 Seniors Information Victoria